Kenny Rogers Roasters: Number of restaurants and countries of operation

 In its 2012 Annual Report, Berjaya Corporation Berhad reported that as of April 30, 2012, Kenny Rogers Roasters restaurants numbered 74 in Malaysia and 8 in Indonesia.
 It was also mentioned that Roasters Asia Pacific (Hong Kong) Limited has operations in other countries including the United States, Malaysia, Singapore, Indonesia, China, and the Philippines.

 In addition, Roasters Asia Pacific has been undergoing expansion in other international territories including India and the Middle East.
 Kenny Rogers Roasters opened its first outlet in Brunei in January 2013.
 The second Brunei outlet was opened at Tanjung Bunut in June 2015.

-Kenny Rogers Roasters started operations in Bangladesh in December 2012 with a restaurant in Gulshan, Dhaka.
-They terminated their operation in Bangladesh in 2018.

-In June 2014, Kenny Rogers opened in Phnom Penh, Cambodia, in the Aeon Mall.
-This was the chain's first location in Cambodia.

-The Kenny Rogers Roasters expansion to the United Arab Emirates happened in June 2015 at Al-Karama, Dubai.

 In December 2016, the first KRR opened in Thailand in the Laguna area of Phuket.
 There are currently plans to open other restaurants within Phuket and then into other parts of Thailand as well.

+In February 2023, Kenny Rogers Roasters opened its first flagship restaurant in Dubai, United Arab Emirates in the Salah Al Din locality.
+In mid-2023, Kenny Rogers Roasters expanded to Deira City Centre.

 In popular culture

-Kenny Rogers Roasters is the center of an episode of Seinfeld, "The Chicken Roaster".
+Kenny Rogers Roasters is the center of the episode of Seinfeld, "The Chicken Roaster".
 After a branch opens in the neighborhood, Kramer cannot sleep due to its neon sign shining through his window, so he hangs up a banner to drive it out of business.
 The branch shuts down at the end of the episode when Jerry unintentionally sabotages it with a soaked rat hat.
 The story was inspired by a real-life confrontation between a New York City branch of Kenny Rogers Roasters and a neighboring law office.

-On the HBO show The Sopranos, Kenny Rogers Roasters is referenced as the restaurant where Janice Soprano served former NFL star Barry Sanders while working there as a waitress.